 “Not completely.”
 Larry looks into Kyle’s eyes, and confesses, “I’m afraid we’re falling in love with each other, and she deserves better than to spend the rest of her life with a cripple who can’t give her sexual satisfaction or provide her with children.”

-Kyle answers, "I understand your feelings.
-Why don't we join Nadia and Kathleen.
-I need to check on a few things, so could you wait with them for a few minutes?
-I'll join the three of you as soon as I can."
+Kyle answers, “I understand your feelings.
+Why don’t we join Nadia and Kathleen.
+I need to check on a few things, so can you wait with them for a few minutes?
+I’ll join the three of you as soon as I can.”